anuarshaidenov/qarjy/README.md

 ## Contribution

-We welcome contributions!
 If you’d like to contribute, please fork the repository and submit a pull request with your proposed changes.
 Be sure to run tests and ensure the app works as expected before submitting.

 ## License